KathyReid/datta-vic-2017/transcript.md

 ## Ubiquitous computing

+SLIDE: LIFX - technology is all around us

 The third key trend that I'd like to explore is *ubiquitous computing*.
 Just as we're mobile, and exploring all of our different contexts, computing technology is all around us, largely due to the internet of things.
 Our lights - with things like LIFX - our homes - thanks to things like Nest and Amazon Echo - and even our vehicles - have much more embedded and interconnected technology.

+SLIDE: Tesla Model S - vehicle technology

 Combine this with both mobility and context-switching, and suddenly we have user interfaces all around us.
 We plan our day and our journeys on our mobile device.
 We swipe on with our Myki on the bus or the train.
 We get coffee or fast food by ordering from a touch screen.
 Our buildings increasingly have technology, such as proximity sensors and beacons.
 We're surrounded by user interfaces - it's not just computing that's ubiquitous, user interfaces are ubiquitous too.

 ## Key areas of user interface development

+So, now that we've explored some of the overall trends that are shaping user interface technology, let's take a look at some of the emerging technologies in this space.

 ### Speech recognition and voice control

 Give examples - Siri, Cortana ,Google Now, Skype automatic translate.
 As anyone who's participated in a video conference knows, you can tolerate poor video better than you can tolerate poor audio.
-Busy, crowded street,s and noisy open plan offices, and speech recognition becomes more difficult.
+Busy, crowded streets and noisy open plan offices, and speech recognition becomes more difficult.

 #### Cognitoys Dino